Ashik1017/SQA-Project-2/README.md

 GET `/orders`

-Allows you to view all orders.
+Allows us to view all orders.
 Requires authentication.

 ### Get an order ###